 Center of all Major Transport Links

-Major highways and road transport links also centre on Salisbury and another $10 billion worth of infrastructure development is scheduled for the region, including intermodal freight facilities which links rail and road transport to the recently opened Northern Expressway.
+Major highways and road transport links also centre on Salisbury, including intermodal freight facilities which links rail and road transport to the Northern Expressway.
 The City of Salisbury is also a site of heavy investment in telecommunications infrastructure such as high speed broadband and optic fibre networks.

 The City of Salisbury is only 15 kilometres from the central business district of Adelaide.
 The strategic location of Salisbury and its close access to transport networks is why companies like DHL, Toll NQX, Linfox, Kimberly Clark have invested heavily in warehouses making Salisbury their freight and logistics hub in South Australia.